odh-labs/ml-workshop/docs/setup.md

 <img src="./images/setup/machines-5-nodes.png" alt="drawing" width="500"/>

-Increase your node count accordingly if you have more workshop users. (though we do find limiting the participant count to 20 makes the lab more manageable)
+Increase your node count accordingly if you have more workshop users. (bear in mind we do find limiting the participant count to 20 makes the lab more manageable)

 ### Note - be sure to scale back down your machine count following the workshop, so you're not overconsuming resources - and costs!
 --------------------------------------------------------------------------------------------------------